 If you end up with a positive number, the scope will clear the barrel.
-The ideal range is .0625"- .25" (Again, not relevant if you have an adjustable cheek piece or a flattop rifle such as Ruger RPR, AR15, or AR10)
+The ideal range is 0.625" - 0.25" (Again, not relevant of you have an adjustable cheek piece or a flattop rifle such as Ruger RPR, AR15, or AR10).

 If you are trying to keep the scope low while using a 20, 30, or 40 MOA scope rail/base, you will need extra clearance.
-Use the corresponding degree from the chart below in this formula.
+Use the corresponding degree from the chart below in the following formula.